ibm-cloud-docs/containers/addon-headlamp.md

 Headlamp is a Kubernetes dashboard that provides a graphical user interface for managing and monitoring your cluster resources.
 The Headlamp add-on for {{site.data.keyword.containerlong}} provides a seamless installation of Headlamp with automatic lifecycle management and integration with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for authentication.
 {: shortdesc}

-The Headlamp add-on is available in beta.
-{: beta}

 ## Understanding the Headlamp add-on
 {: #headlamp-addon-about}